Jordan Dechtman | May 20, 2026

 If you are on the receiving end of an inherited annuity, it could turn out to be a double-edged sword.
 While an inherited annuity can provide an unexpected windfall, the tax implications of withdrawing money from it could be costly.

-Let’s be clear: if you’re wondering, “Can I avoid paying taxes on an inherited annuity?” the technical answer is that you can’t.
-There will always be some inherited annuity taxes.
+Let’s be clear: inherited annuity taxation is unavoidable.
+You can’t completely eliminate taxes.
+There will be some inherited annuity taxes.
 However, you may be able to significantly reduce your tax burden in many situations.

 Learning about your options related to taxes and inherited annuities can help you keep more of the funds from that asset.
 Let’s take a closer look at how annuities are structured, as well as your options for receiving the benefits of an inherited annuity.